michelebergami/project_archive/README.md

 Here a description for every project, from the most to the least recent.

 ## Statistics Practitioners' Challenge
 This was a group project for the LSE Statistics Practitioners' Challenge in collaboration of an important insurance company.
-I worked in collaboration with Michele Bergami, Elisabetta Sanasi, Barath Raaj and Anushka Agrawal.
+I worked in collaboration with Simone Moawad, Elisabetta Sanasi, Barath Raaj and Anushka Agrawal.
 We analysed data about an insurance company, the main issue was related to imbalanced data.
 We explored the python library resreg, containing the possibility to implement several resampling techniques, from random undersampling to SMOTER and WERCS.
 At the same time we employed different predictive models: Poisson Regression, Random Forests, XGBoost and REBAGG.